 This estimate for emissions embodied in imports is based on the ‘domestic-technology-assumption’ — in other words it is assumed that the imported products are produced with production technologies similar to those employed within the EU-28.
 By importing various goods and services from the rest of the world, the EU-28 can be seen to have ‘avoided’ 1.1 tonnes of CO2 emissions per person that would otherwise have been created within its own production activities.
 There is some evidence, for example from international energy statistics, that the rest of the world economy may, on average, use more carbon-intensive production technologies than those typically employed in the EU.
 Hence, the estimate of 1.1 tonnes of CO2 emissions per person based on this assumption may be considered as an underestimate.

 CO2 emissions may also be analysed from a production perspective, in other words, emissions generated by the EU-28 economy.
-In 2014, these amounted in total to 7.3 tonnes CO2 per person (see left-hand bar of Figure 1).
+In 2015, these amounted in total to 7.3 tonnes CO2 per person (see left-hand bar of Figure 1).
 CO2 emitted in the EU-28 was made up of 1.6 tonnes/person direct emissions by private households (for example for heating and private transport) and 5.7 tonnes/person coming from domestic production activities, in other words from EU production activities.
-The majority of the latter relate to the production of goods and services for the EU domestic final use (4.5 tonnes/person).
+The majority of the latter relate to the production of goods and services for the EU domestic final use (4.4 tonnes/person).
 A smaller part of the EU production emissions is due to the production of goods and services that are exported outside the EU (1.3 tonnes/person).
-See the Statistics Explained article 'Greenhouse gas emissions by industries and households' for more information about air emissions from the production perspective.
+See the Statistics Explained article 'Greenhouse gas emission statistics - air emissions accounts' for more information about air emissions from the production perspective.

 Figure 2 shows the development over time of total CO2 for the consumption and the production perspective.
-The consumption-based emissions increased less than the production-based emissions during 2008 to 2010, and decreased more during the years after 2011, leading to an increasing gap between the two over time.
+The trend in the two series matches quite closely.
+Consumption-based emissions decrease a little more for the most recent years reported, leading to a small gap between the two values in 2015.
 The difference between the two perspectives is the net export of embodied emissions.
 Over the last few years, imported emissions have decreased more strongly than emissions embodied in exports.
-However, the total value of EU-28 imports in EUR is actually somewhat higher in 2014 than in 2011.
+However, the total value of EU-28 imports in 2015 was almost at the same level again as in 2008.
 As noted before, imported emissions are estimated by assuming that the imported products are produced with domestic technologies.
 Hence, the EU-28 has changed the product mix of its imports towards products that, estimated based on EU-28 production technologies, cause less CO2 emissions.

 Products with largest contribution to the carbon footprint

 Figure 3 shows for the same products the development of their carbon footprint over time.
 This figure shows that the general trend is not directly shaped by the products with the largest share in total carbon footprint.
-Emissions from the product group electricity, gas, steam and air-conditioning returned in 2014 to their 2008 starting level, after having been higher for years in between.
-A discernible decreasing trend in emissions from constructions and construction works started in 2011, after having been more or less stable before.
-Emissions from the product group food products, beverages and tobacco products are slightly higher in 2014 compared to 2008, but the overall trend is the most stable one of the three.
+Emissions from the product group electricity, gas, steam and air-conditioning are somewhat more volatile.
+There was a sharp drop in emissions from constructions and construction works directly following the onset of the financial crisis, which a further downward trend from 2011 onward.
+Emissions from the product group food products, beverages and tobacco products are slightly lower in 2015 compared to 2008, but the overall trend is the most stable one of the three.

 Data sources and availability